Entanglement spectrum of gapless topological phases: a case study with topological superconductors: Introduction

 In recent couple of years, there have been intensive studies in topological phases with a gapless bulk, i.e. there are robust symmetry protected edge modes even when the bulk is gapless \cite{keselman,verresen-jones,scaffidi_gapless_2017,verresen_gapless_2021}.
-A natural question to ask is whether the diagnostic of the topology through ES degeneracy still works for gapless topological phases.
+A natural question to ask is whether the diagnostic of the topology through ES degeneracy still works for gapless topological phases \cite{calabrese_entanglement_2008,pollmann_ES_critical,thomale-momentum-space,thomale-nonlocal-order,thomale-universal-ES}.
 Some recent works have pursued this question and have demonstrated the effectiveness of ES degeneracy in identifying non-trivial topology in certain 1d critical systems \cite{yu_ES,zhong2025quantum}.
-In this work, we aim to generalize this correspondence to 2d, using the nodal $d$-wave topological superconductor (TSC) \cite{TSC-2010,majorana-flat-2013} as a model example.
-The nodal TSC considered is a free fermion system whose entanglement properties can be calculated exactly using two-point correlation functions \cite{cheong_many-body_2004,peschel_calculation_2003,peschel_reduced_2009,Peschel-chung-2011}.
+Ref.~\cite{scaffidi_gapless_2017} also provided a 2d construction of interacting gapless SPT, where the authors showed signs of an extra topological edge mode in the gapless non-trivial phase using exact diagonalization.
+In this work, we aim to provide more insight to the challenging 2d case, using an exactly solvable free-fermion system, the nodal $d$-wave topological superconductor (TSC) \cite{TSC-2010,majorana-flat-2013}, whose entanglement properties can be calculated exactly using two-point correlation functions \cite{cheong_many-body_2004,peschel_calculation_2003,peschel_reduced_2009,Peschel-chung-2011}.
 More specifically, we calculate the correlation spectrum (CS), sometimes also termed single-particle ES \cite{trace-index}, which is defined as the spectrum of the subsystem two-point correlation matrix.
 Based on the CS, the many-body ES can be readily calculated.
 It has been shown numerically that in the bulk gapped case, spectral flow in the CS signifies the non-trivial topology of the system \cite{trace-index}.
 In a proof for gapped free fermion systems by Fidkowski, a crucial ingredient is spectral flattening \cite{fidkowski_entanglement_2010}, where all the gapped bulk energy bands are flattened such that the full bulk energy spectrum collapses to $\pm 1$ based on the sign of the energy eigenvalues.
 As a result, when there is an open boundary, only the edge states can appear as low energy modes in the spectrally flattened Hamiltonian.

 In contrast, for systems with gapless bulk, the procedure of spectral flattening is no longer well-defined in the thermodynamic limit.
 Therefore, it is not obvious what information one can extract from the CS in this case.
 In the 2d nodal TSC with $d_{x^2-y^2}$ pairing that we considered, the CS also shows spectral flow, indicating the existence of chiral Majorana zero modes on the edge.
 For the $d_{xy}$ pairing case without edge Majorana zero modes, but still topologically non-trivial, the spectral flow is cut off due to the existence of bulk nodal point with the same momentum at the Fermi level.
 Nevertheless, in both cases we can see clear signatures of low-energy modes from both the edge and the bulk, but with quite different behaviors.
 We also calculate the trace index, defined as the average subsystem particle number \cite{trace-index}, as a complementary quantification of the spectral flow in the CS.